Video is revolutionising the consumption of online content – it’s the most hands-off and engaging way to research.

 Visuals are processed by the brain 60,000 times faster than text, and is the preferred option for gathering information due to its lack of cognitive strain.
 The result?
-Video marketing works exceptionally well to facilitate the decision making process.
+Video marketing in the sales funnel works exceptionally well to facilitate the decision-making process.

 And to make things even sweeter, with the right platforms in place, the analytics and insights from video can govern and optimise everything from your advertising creative to your lead scoring models.